brikrey67/rails-views/readme.md

 What's going on here?

 Rails is setup such that it doesn't allow just any parameters to be accompanied by a request.

-This is why we had to do some additional configuration changes to get our Sinatra forms to work.
+**Q:** Why should we worry about what else gets passed into our app with any given request?
+> A: Among other things, CSRF, or Cross Sight Request Forgery is a way for malicious parties to use sessions after

-How to do we solve this?
+How does Rails help us solve this?

 Any time a user views a form to create, update or destroy a resource, the rails app creates a random `authenticity_token` and stores it in a session.
 When the user than submits the form, rails will look for the `authenticity_token` compares it to the one stored in the session, and if they match, allow the request to continue.